TKothenbeutel/Unique-Spotify-Songs/README.md

 You may also open the Codespace in VS Code Desktop:

-* Click on the hamburger menu on the left side of the Codespace
+1. Click on the hamburger menu on the left side of the Codespace
-* Click **Open in VS Code Desktop**
+2. Click **Open in VS Code Desktop**
-* Click **Open** when prompted to let the 'GitHub Codespaces' extension open this project's URI
+3. Click **Open** when prompted to let the 'GitHub Codespaces' extension open this project's URI

 ### Importing Files

 The program must read your Spotify data files for it to function properly.
 Follow these steps to import the files into this codespace:

-* Ensure the explorer tab is showing
+1. Ensure the Explorer tab is showing
-* Perform either of these actions:
+2. Perform either of these actions:
-   * Drag your file/folder from your File Explorer onto the explorer tab empty space
+   - Drag your file/folder from your File Explorer onto the explorer tab empty space
-   * Right click on the empty space in the explorer tab, and click upload to open your File Explorer for selection
+   - Right click on the empty space in the Explorer tab, and click upload to open your File Explorer for selection

 ### Running the Program

-* Open Main.py
+1. Open Main.py
-* Run the file.
+2. Run the file.
 My go-to way of going about this is to click the play button at the upper-right corner of the editor
-* The program runs in the terminal.
+3. The program runs in the terminal.
 Feel free to stretch it to view more of it at once.
 You can also click the up arrow to the right of the terminal to take up the code's space
-* Follow the instructions displayed in the terminal
+4. Follow the instructions displayed in the terminal

 If you have a result file after running the program, you may download that file by right-clicking it in the Explorer tab and clicking "Download...".
 Any file uploaded or created will be saved on the Codespace as long as you do not delete the space.